Team coordinators and the TP

-Finally write an email to <firstname.lastname@example.org> to ask for the creation of a new team, and if needed the creation of a mailing list.
+Finally write an email to <email@example.com> to ask for the creation of a new team.

 The email address of a translation team is used for several purposes.
 Its main purpose is to allow team members to communicate: to present newly translated files for inspection and comments, to discuss translation difficulties, to decide on priorities, to organize the team.
 In general, translators and other people are free to subscribe to and unsubscribe from that mailing list.